-There are 2 ways to do this – keeping a logbook or adding up the actual costs.
+There are 3 ways to do this – keeping a logbook, claiming 25% of the vehicle's running costs or adding up the actual costs.
 We publish the kilometre rates after each tax year ends on 31 March.
 We usually publish the rates for the tax year just ended by May.

 If your vehicle is petrol, diesel, hybrid or electric you can use either method.
 You need to continue to use 1 method for as long as you own the vehicle.
 If your vehicle isn’t petrol, diesel, hybrid or electric then you must use the actual costs method.

 You can keep a logbook to find out how much you usually use the vehicle for business.
 Use our kilometre rates to calculate the deduction for costs and depreciation for the business use of your vehicle.

 When self-employed people use kilometre rates, they do not need to consider GST.
 Kilometre rates include depreciation.
 If you use this method, you will not claim a separate depreciation deduction or recovery of depreciation for the vehicle.

 If no logbook is kept, either of these will apply.